eneax/eslint-config-eneax/README.md

 ## Install

 You can use eslint globally and/or locally per project.
-I prefer to install it locally per project, so I can have project specific settings:
+I prefer to install it locally per single project, so I can have project specific settings:

 - Create a `package.json` file with `npm init`.